| | | | | | | |

 Mashed Potato Pancakes with Caramelized Onion and Gruyere

-Mashed potato pancakes are always a family favorite in my house and a terrific way to get rid of leftover mashed potatoes.
-I had a hankering for some caramelized onions so I decided to make some potato pancakes with caramelized onions and Gruyere cheese.
+Mashed potato pancakes are always a family favorite in my house and a terrific way to use up some leftover mashed potatoes.
+I had a hankering for some caramelized onions, so I decided to make some potato pancakes with caramelized onions and Gruyère cheese.
 Simple.
 Easy.
 AMAZING.
-We devoured these potato pancakes long with a big Caesar salad for dinner on a recent busy weeknight.
+We devoured these potato pancakes along with a big Caesar salad and some crusty bread for dinner on a recent busy weeknight.
 We all thought they were amazing and wished we had more!

 Mashed Potato Pancakes with Caramelized Onion and Gruyere